-KRSA offers a wide variety of consulting services for prospecting and identifying the best site to develop power plant projects.
-The site selection process is driven by engineers and geospatial analysts with end products in formats that can easily be understood by clients and decision-makers.
-Considerations include resource assessment, existing electric infrastructure, competition and queue analysis, existing load, topography, previous studies, and additional development constraints.
-Read more about mapping, geographic analysis, and geographic information systems (GIS) services here.
+KRSA offers a flexible range of consulting services for identifying optimal sites to develop new power plants.
+This process is driven by engineers and geospatial analysts that result in a product delivered in a format that can easily be understood by clients, decision-makers, and executives.
+Analysis considerations include resource assessment, existing electric infrastructure, competition/queue integration, existing load, topography, and previous study review.

-Our expertise in engineering, geographic information systems, power marketing, and system stability make KRSA an ideal partner for energy developers submitting a Request For Proposal (RFP) response for a bid for a Power Purchase Agreement (PPA).
-KRSA is able to offer writing services, maps, flow analysis, technical studies, and more services to demonstrate due diligence to prospective power purchasers.
-KRSA is here to help you make an informed pitch to utilities and power purchasers.
+KRSA is able to offer writing services, maps, flow analysis, technical information, and more to demonstrate due diligence to prospective power purchasers.
+KRSA is here to help you streamline your submission to utilities and power purchasers.

 KRSA has filed countless interconnection applications with transmission providers across the country for many types of generators including Wind, Solar PV, standalone Storage, and Hybrid facilities.
 Our streamlined process ensures minimal complications with the interconnecting entity and fast turnaround.